 In order to assess the effectiveness of an anti-bullying policy, evaluation procedures covering schools, Governors and the LA are in place.
-These include an identified contact (the Head of School) to receive reports on bullying and to analyse these incidents.
-It is vital to stress the importance of recording bullying, as well as reviewing and evaluating the effectiveness of the policy.
+These include an identified contact (the Headteacher) to receive reports on bullying and to analyse these incidents.
+It is vital to stress the importance of recording Bullying, as well as reviewing and evaluating the effectiveness of the policy.
 Staff, parents and pupils should be involved in the process where possible.